JeffreyChix/react-slider-transformer/README.md

-# React Slider Transformer
+# React Sliderify

-React Slider Transformer is a versatile and user-friendly slider package for React that makes it easy to create responsive sliders from any content.
+React Sliderify is a versatile and user-friendly slider package for React that makes it easy to create responsive sliders from any content.
 With a range of customizable options and intuitive configuration, you can turn anything into a slider in just a few simple steps.
 The package utilizes the latest React technology to ensure a smooth and seamless experience, making it the ideal solution for developers and designers looking to add dynamic, eye-catching sliders to their projects.
 Whether you're creating a product carousel, image gallery, or a simple content slider, React Slider Transformer provides the tools and functionality you need to get the job done quickly and efficiently.

 ### Features